Ashish3794/Face-Matching/readme.md

-# Find yor look-alike celebrity face
+# Find your look-alike celebrity face

 The dataset consist of 100 images each of 80 bollywood actors and actresses.
 In the first step, all the images are converted to a pickle file.
 In the next step, all the images are read from the pickle file and passed to the VGGFace module with resolution size 224x224.
 This module extracts the important features from the image and store it in pickle format.
 Now when the user gives an input image, the important features are extracted from this image using MTCNN detector and the feature is macthed with the training data image features using cosine similarity.
 The image that has the highest similarity is returned as output.
 Streamlit is used for local server deployment.